 I mean, look, there was no collusion, no evidence of collusion, not a scintilla of evidence of collusion.

-And what they're coming up with as far as obstruction refers to a series of what we call inco it acts.
+And what they're coming up with as far as obstruction refers to a series of what we call inchoate acts.

-In in other words, that i i they're they're basically saying he was mad he thought about doing something that uh they think might have been wrong, uh and that that somehow amounts to obstruction of justice.
+In other words, that they're basically saying he was mad, he thought about doing something that they think might have been wrong, and that that somehow amounts to obstruction of justice.

 If they want to do that, it's fine, but that's also their political funeral.

-It doesn't work out well when you pursue uh uh uh frivolous impeachment charges against the sitting president.
+It doesn't work out well when you pursue frivolous impeachment charges against the sitting president.

-So I we now know as a matter of fact that a lot of these upper echelon deep state actors, and I want to get into your thoughts on it all because you chronicled this in the book, but they thought about secretly recording a president of the United States.
+So we now know, as a matter of fact, that a lot of these upper echelon deep state actors, and I want to get into your thoughts on it all because you chronicled this in the book, but they thought about secretly recording a president of the United States.

-Well, Hillary did pay for a Russian document that even the New York Times says now might have been Russian disinformation, and that was leaked to the media to influence voters before the election, and also used as a backdoor to take away Carter Page's constitutional rights and spy on the Trump campaign, as they had Stefan Halper spying on Papadopoulos, Clovis, and Page.
+And that was leaked to the media to influence voters before the election and also used as a backdoor to take away Carter Page's constitutional rights and spy on the Trump campaign as they had Stefan Halper spying on Papadopoulos, Clovis, and Page.

 Exactly.